 This expression means something that is very easy to do.
 For example: “I was worried about taking the driving test, but it was a piece of cake.
 I found it really easy!”

 Means to ruin or spoil someone’s plans or chances.
-Example: “I can’t believe she spent all that money on a new dress for the party and then in the end they didn’t even invite her.
+Example: “I can’t believe she spent all that money on a new dress for the party and then they didn’t invite her.
 That really cooked her goose.”

-We use this to talk about admitting defeat or that you were wrong.
-For example: “I was sure that the way I remembered what she had said and I said that she was wrong, but when we listened to the audio recording I realised that I was wrong.
+We use this expression to talk about admitting defeat or that you were wrong.
+For example: “I was sure that what she had said was wrong, but when we listened to the audio recording I realised that I was mistaken.
 I had to eat humble pie and apologise.”